 Carbon River rd used to be open to the public beyond this parking area, but from what I understand, it's now a trail due to road damage back in ~2007.
 The Carbon River rd trail is used to access various trails along this section of Mt.
-Rainier National Park like the Rain Forest and Old Mine trails.
+Rainier National Park like the Rain Forest Trail and Old Mine Trail.

 There's a National Park fee for parking, so make sure to pay before you hit the trail.